 Yes items can be previewed the day before the auction, from 9:00 am to 4:00 and the day of the auction starting at 8:00-am.
 You can also preregister on the preview day if you like

 Is the sale open to anyone?

 YES.
 The only restrictions are: (1)You must be eighteen years of age or older to purchase a vehicle; (2)You must have valid photo identification.

 Can you provide further information regarding (Car, Truck, Motorcycle, or other personal property)?

-Sorry, with hundreds of cars available at each sale we cannot provide specific information regarding individual items.
+Sorry, with hundreds of items available at each sale we cannot provide specific information regarding individual items.

 Where do these cars come from?

-Martin Edwards has a contract with the North Carolina Department of Public Instruction for the storage and auctioning of seized vehicles of repeat offenders of Driving while impaired.
+Martin Edwards has a contract with the North Carolina Department of Administration for the storage and auctioning of seized vehicles of repeat offenders of Driving while impaired.
 MEA also has a similar contract with the US Marshal’s Service and North Carolina Department of Revenue for the storage and auctioning of their seized vehicles and personal property.

 Other vehicles at the sales include: financial institution vehicles (repossession, lease terminations, fleet liquidation); corporate fleet liquidation; private vehicles; other government agency fleets and seizures.

 Why/When are the items sold at auction?

-The NCDPI vehicles are sold at auction when the towing and storage fees exceed 85% of the Bond value of the car.
-Determined by the North Carolina Department of Motor Vehicles.
+NCDOA determines when vehicles are sold at auction.
 The proceeds from the sale of DWI vehicles are distributed to the school boards of the county of which the vehicle was seized in.
 Other agency US Marshals and DOR share their proceeds with local police agency involved with the seizure and determine when items are sold.

 Can I buy (xx) number of vehicles at a sale and pick them up later?